bgd-labs/protocol-v3.3-upgrade/README.md

 Command run test for all networks expect zkSync: `forge test`

 Command to run test for zkSync: `FOUNDRY_PROFILE=zksync forge test --zksync`

+There are two test templates available:

+- [PureTestTemplate.t.sol](./tests/PureTestTemplate.t.sol) which creates a instance of the v3.3 protocol on a pure anvil
+- [UpgradeTestTemplate.t.sol](./tests/UpgradeTestTemplate.t.sol) which upgrades a existing protocol instance from 3.2 to 3.3

 <br>